zy12aaf168/css-key-concepts-responsive-design/README.md

 You should now see a collection of cute cat pictures and cat info.
 Yay.

--- Notice how our elements stretch accross the page, one on top of another.
+-- Notice how our elements stretch across the page, one on top of another.
 This is called the documents 'normal flow' or 'flow layout'.

 Ok.